TAMU students: Complete the Orientation any time, then Evaluate works September 1–May 1!

 - Andrew Hill

 - Merja Nieminen & James Andean

 - Kyle Sanna

 The Fresh Minds Festival is a public performance of audiovisual artworks by professional artists, student-curated under the direction of a multi-disciplinary team of faculty.

-TAMU students will have personal and thoughtful encounters with artworks being made now, in their own time, using modern tools.
-They will gain an understanding of how they may evaluate and communicate about expressive works in the visual and performing arts and with it, gain a better understanding of how the arts fit, contribute, and can be evaluated within academe.
+TAMU students have personal and thoughtful encounters with artworks being made now, in their own time, using modern tools.
+They gain an understanding of how they may evaluate and communicate about expressive works in the visual and performing arts and with it, gain a better understanding of how the arts fit, contribute, and can be evaluated within academe.